das7pad/document-updater-sharelatex/app/js/sharejs/README.md

 Optional properties:

 `tp2`: _(bool)_ True if the transform function supports TP2.
 This allows p2p architectures to work.
-`compose(op1, op2) -> op`: Create and return a new op which has the same effect as op1 + op2.
 `serialize(snapshot) -> JSON object`: Serialize a document to something we can JSON.stringify() `deserialize(object) -> snapshot`: Deserialize a JSON object into the document's internal snapshot format `prune(op1', op2, side) -> op1`: Inserse transform function.
 Only required for TP2 types.
-`normalize(op) -> op`: Fix up an op to make it valid.
-Eg, remove skips of size zero.
-`api`: _(object)_ Set of helper methods which will be mixed in to the client document object for manipulating documents.
-See below.

 # Examples